 As with UMSI merit scholarships, decisions for this fellowship are based on application materials; there is no separate application required.

-New for Fall 2018, current Rackham Master's Award recipients and Rackham Merit Fellows that elect to pursue a dual degree with either the School of Information's Masters of Science in Information (MSI) or Masters of Health Informatics (MHI) programs are eligible to receive matching funding through our MSI Achievement Fellowship.
+Current Rackham Master's Award recipients and Rackham Merit Fellows that elect to pursue a dual degree with either the School of Information's Masters of Science in Information (MSI) or Masters of Health Informatics (MHI) programs are eligible to receive matching funding through our MSI Achievement Fellowship.

 The Bonk Assistantship is a program combining education and work experience for students within the MSI.
 Students attend classes full-time and work a 50% appointment in the university while earning a full tuition scholarship, health care benefits and a stipend.
 This is a two-year appointment available for incoming students.
 The position is in the Clements Library and is ideal for students interested in special collections, digital preservation or archives.
 You can view the position description here.
 Applicants are reviewed for these positions based on submitted application materials.